The 20 Best Geographic Atrophy Doctors Near Me in Everett, WA

 Offers Telehealth

-Thomas Osgood is an Ophthalmologist in Everett, Washington.
+Thomas Osgood is an Ophthalmologist practicing medicine in Everett, Washington.
 Dr. Osgood is rated as an Experienced provider by MediFind in the treatment of Geographic Atrophy.
-His top areas of expertise are Cataract, Blepharitis, Subconjunctival Hemorrhage, and Glaucoma.
-Dr. Osgood is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Cataract, Blepharitis, Subconjunctival Hemorrhage, and Glaucoma.

 Advanced in Geographic Atrophy